 Why Choose the RN to BSN Completion Degree?

-There are many opportunities for nurses with experience and a BSN degree.
+There are many career opportunities for nurses with experience and a BSN degree.
 Traditionally a field that provided a constant number of nursing career opportunities, health care is now growing at an unprecedented rate.
-Driven by technological developments, rapid advancements in disease prevention and health promotion, increased public awareness of health concerns, and a booming, aging population, this field offers you a wide variety of job openings, ranging from traditional but expanded patient care to health care administration .
+Driven by technological developments, rapid advancements in disease prevention and health promotion, increased public awareness of health concerns, and a booming, aging population, this field offers you a wide variety of job openings, ranging from traditional patient care to health care administration.

-The BSN completion program is based upon a learner-centered instructional approach and builds upon your prior learning and reduces unnecessary repetition to minimize your investment of time and money.
-Designed expressly for associate degree and diploma RNs who want to further their educational growth and development; classes are scheduled for evenings, held fully online or in a mixture of classroom and online time to accommodate the busy lives of working RNs.
+Students with an Associate’s degree and RN licensure can complete Ferris’ Bachelor’s degree (BSN) on a part-time basis on campus or at selected sites across the state, or full-time on campus.
+The BSN program builds upon your prior learning and reduces unnecessary repetition to minimize your investment of time and money.
+Designed expressly for associate degree and diploma RNs who want to further their educational growth and development, classes are scheduled for evening and weekends or held online (or a mixture of classroom and online time) – all to accommodate the busy lives of working adults.

-The Ferris State University BSN program is fully accredited by the national League for Nursing Accrediting Commission (NLNAC).
+The Ferris State University Bachelor of Science program is fully accredited by the National League for Nursing Accrediting Commission (NLNAC).

 Get a Great Job

-The Ferris BSN degree equips you with the theory-based knowledge and skills to work in many of the new and expanding fields of nursing.
-It increases your understanding of illness prevention, health promotion and maintenance, counseling and education and rehabilitative services as they apply to a wide range of patient populations and health care delivery settings.
+The Ferris BSN equips you with the theory-based knowledge and skills to work in many of the new and expanding fields of nursing.
+It increases your understanding of illness prevention, health promotion and maintenance, counseling and education and rehabilitative services.

 You will acquire the skills and the self-assurance that will qualify you for diverse career opportunities when you graduate.
 You’ll be prepared to lead health care teams, coordinate and plan nursing care for a variety of clients, collaborate with other health professionals, and make confident, independent decisions.

-Nurses with BSN degrees typically earn higher salaries than ADN or diploma nurses with the additional opportunities to assume leadership roles in community and health care institutions.
-The BSN degree also provides the foundation for graduate nursing programs.
-Advanced practice nurses with education beyond the BSN can earn salaries ranging from $70,000 to $100,000 per year, depending on the specialty and location of employment.
+Nurses with BSN degrees typically earn higher salaries than bedside nurses when they assume roles in management and community health settings.
+Advanced practice nurses (with education beyond the BSN) can earn salaries ranging from $55,000 to $90,000 per year, depending on the specialty and location of employment.

-To be eligible for the RN to BSN completion program you must have a Registered Nursing (RN) license, a cumulative GPA of 2.0 in the basic nursing program (ADN or Diploma.)
-Other prerequisites include the general education requirements for the AAS degree at Ferris.
-A completed application, copy of the RN license and official transcripts from other educational institutions are all that is required for the application process.
+To be eligible for the BSN completion program you must have a Michigan registered nurse license, a cumulative GPA of 2.0 in the basic nursing program (ADN or Diploma), and in each of the biological and physical sciences.
+A completed application, copy of the RN license and official transcripts from other institutions are all that is required for the application process.

 Graduation requires a minimum of 2.0 GPA.
-Students must earn a grade of "C" or better in the nursing major courses and meet all general education requirements as outlined on the General Education website.
+Students must earn a grade of “C” or better in major and core courses and meet all the general education requirements as outlined on the General Education website.

 College of Allied Health Sciences